xoposhiy/trash/README.md

 =====
 * sanekspot was 1st!
 My name is Alex Ilin
 * narykov, please
 * hello, world!
-Vetrov and Chuvilev \o/
+Vetrov and Chuvilev!
+Grunev and Petrova \o/